fengxia41103/myblog/content/thoughts/luck.md

 mastering our own destiny in this sense?
 Can we influence its trajectory through something like hard work, training, discipline, faith, diet, high spirit, good looking, fortune?
-After all, there are just so many things we don't like about our current existence, and we all wish to graze the grass on the other hill because they look greener.
-We constantly fight this desire through painfully self-reminder that we should be happy with what we already have, and we label all those thoughts **desire**, **greed**, **immuture**, **做 **, which all convey a negative feeling that put us to shame.
-But why don't they just go away? why did they come up even? if they are not part of us, seems to be there all the time?
+After all, there are just so many things we don't like about our current existence &mdash;
+the result of a series of _bad lucks_, and we all wish to change our luck, to graze the grass on the other hill because they look greener.
+We constantly fight this desire for a better luck through painfully self-reminder that we should be happy with what we already have, and we label all those thoughts of wanting a change as **desire**, **greed**, **immuture**, **做**, which all convey a negative feeling that put us to shame.
+But if the urge of having a better luck isn't part of us, why doesn't it just go away? why did it come up even?
 This is strange, isn't it?

-The computer model is actually pretty simple.
+So if luck is a summary of all the past, I think the computer model is actually pretty simple.
 We have a function, `result = f(var1, var2, var3......)`, and if only we could count in all the variables, and have enough samples to test this function.
-So far we can't have all the variables yet.
-As have been mentioned, the mere existence of this moment counts for just about **everything** it ever happened in the past &mdash; didn't turn right at a cross 10 years ago, well, it eventually leads to me being still alive, today!
+So far we can't have all the variables yet, because it feels **everything** is related &mdash;
+didn't turn right at a cross 10 years ago, well, it eventually leads to me being still alive, today!
 How far fetched it seems! but then, how true it is!

-Life itself is an accumulated decisions.
-Since we don't have a book writing down for each decision we made and what came out it after, we already lost track of this record, which in turn makes analysis **impossible**.
+Life itself is an accumulated decisions, and the funny thing is that we think some carry more weight than others, but the reality is that they are all the same!
+No one has a crystal ball, and no one can turn back the clock, so decision is a one way street.
+Therefore, what you choose today makes no difference whatsoever because there is no reference!
+You make a decision, then you move on.
+Whatever comes out of life, is the `result=f(decision 1, decision 2, .... decison N)`.
+Since we don't have a book writing down for each decision we made and linking them to what came out it after, we already lost track of this record, which in turn makes analysis **impossible**.
 So when people say **luck**, it is really nothing but a cherry-picked set of variables one decides to use to support his/her statement, nothing more than that!

 Therefore, luck, is really in the domain of subjective emotion than objective reality.
-The irony, however, lies when someone who believes his success is not due to luck, but some deterministic methodology that can be replicated and re-iterated.
+The irony, however, lies when someone believes his success is not due to luck, but some deterministic methodology that can be replicated and re-iterated.
 That's pure BS.
-Just say you are lucky and move on &mdash; lucky is a polite way to say you don't know what made you successful, because the truth is, you don't.
+Just say you are lucky and move on &mdash; saying "oh I was just lucky" is a polite way to acknowledge the ignorance, which is the only truth.
+Seriously, can you write me this list of variables that are **sufficient** to generate the same result!?
+If you can not, you are just, lucky.
 Just don't fool yourself (and many audience, unfortunately) that you have a recipe.
+You can have a _theory_, however, and it's up to others to try that if they will.
+But selling your design of success is a lie.

+There you have it.
 Luck, only exists in the past.
 It's a representation of subjectively picked variables to establish a correlation between the past and a result.
 So in this sense, you can **always feel lucky, and be lucky**, if you want to.